 Kindergarten at ACA

-Free Full Day Program
+Free Full Day Kinder

 Systems and Routines

 At ACA we believe in systems and routines for all grades.
-We have found that if we turn something as simple as transitioning from student desks to the carpet in the morning, if turn that into a routine we can save up to 100 hours of instructional time by the end of the year!
+We have found if we turn something as simple as transitioning from student desks to the carpet in the morning, if we turn that into a routine we can save up to 100 hours of instructional time by the end of the year!
 The following video shows what it looks like in an actual ACA kindergarten classroom in the morning.

 We benchmark test all of our students 4 times a year.
 In August, it gives us an idea of what they know, they usually won’t score high.
 They take it again in December, when we should start to see progress.
 It shows their growth each quarter and parents have access to all scores online.
 Assessments empower kids to know where they are at and where we may need to improve on our instruction and our curriculum.